-- Weekly spellings that are linked to your child's phonics learning.
-They will receive a test on these and the results will be sent home. - Reading at home.
+- Reading at home.
 A little and often approach at home is best.
 Ideally, we would like you to read with your child on a daily basis for about 10-15 minutes.
 We ask that you would record this into their reading records that they take home.
-This is to ensure that we can keep track of their reading at home. - We may also ask the children to complete research projects at home.
+This is to ensure that we can keep track of their reading at home. - Later on, in the year, weekly spellings that are linked to your child's phonics learning will be sent home to learn.
+They will receive a test on these and the results will be sent home. - We may also ask the children to complete research projects at home.
 This would be linked to an area of learning and the curriculum within school.